abouhid/ToDo_list/README.md

 # To-do List App

-> A Javascript To-Do List app, which allows the user to create tasks with descpritions, due date and it's priority.
+> A Javascript To-Do List app, which allows the user to create tasks with descriptions, due date and its priority.
 Alongside these features, you are able to create numerous lists for different projects.
-The app uses mostly JS and webpack as a module bundler
+The app uses mostly JS and webpack as a module bundler.

 ![screenshot](./screenshot1.png)